arunmk108/Spring-boot-jpa/README.md

-Sample Springboot application to test
+Sample Springboot application to build
-Java application